datafruits/streampusher-api/config/blog/_posts/2016-06-18-welcome-to-streampusher.md

 pre-arranged playlist of songs on your station 24/7?
 Use our snappy playlist editor to get your playlists on the air nearly instantly.
 Just drag and drop mp3s or other audio files from your desktop.
-You can create unlimited playlists and schedule them to play at certain times with the same scheduling feature you use to schedule live events.
+You can create unlimited playlists and schedule them to play at the time of your choosing.

 ![create your playlists](/blog/assets/images/playlists.gif)